 Step 5: Creating a communication network that works

 - An individual or small group responsible for coordinating communication.
 A communication system needs someone at its hub to manage it.
 The logical person for this is usually the advocacy coordinator, but it could be a separate communication coordinator who works with him, or it could vary from situation to situation.
 If it isn't possible for one person to play this role, then it should be shared among as few people as possible to minimize errors and missed opportunities.
 Being at the center doesn't mean that the communication coordinator should do all communication himself, but rather that he should oversee and manage it.

 - A fast and reliable way of getting information out to everyone who needs it.
 E -mail is probably the best if it's possible, because it's instantaneous and can be sent to large numbers of people at once with a single keystroke.
 A well-maintained website with an e-mail link may also be an excellent--and nearly instantaneous--source of information.
-A distant second are fax or phone trees, where one person calls or faxes another, who in turn calls or faxes someone else in a prearranged order.
+A distant second are phone trees, where one person calls another, who in turn calls someone else in a prearranged order.
 This method only works as long as everyone completes her calls, and the coordinator knows exactly who hasn't been reached.
 A very distant third is a mass mailing, which--although slow, costly, and lacking in feedback--can be a reasonable way to transmit information that doesn't have to be acted upon immediately.

 Communication methods obviously need to be geared to what's possible.
 E-mail can't be used if most of the people in the loop don't have access to it.
 Even phone trees are a problem when a large percentage of those who need to be contacted don't have phones, which may be the case in low-income communities.
 Communication needs to be adapted to the needs of the people involved; if the only way to reach them is to drive to their houses, then someone needs to get behind the wheel.